Department of University Studies

 1. Any student who has previously earned a BAAS, BGS, or their equivalents may not earn the BS in University Studies—Multidisciplinary as a second degree.
 The student may earn an alternate University Studies concentration if the declared concentration degree is “significantly different” from the student’s previous BAAS, BGS, or BAAS/BGS equivalent degree(s).

-2. No student may declare the BS in University Studies—Multidisciplinary as her/his major simultaneously with another major; however, a student may declare a second major with another University Studies concentration provided the second degree is “significantly different” from the primary degree.
+2. No student may declare the BS in University Studies—Multidisciplinary as their major simultaneously with another major; however, a student may declare a second major with another University Studies concentration provided the second degree is “significantly different” from the primary degree.
 At least 30 hours applied to the second degree must be exclusive to that concentration degree.

 3. No student may pursue and/or earn any two University Studies degrees of different concentrations simultaneously or separately as they are not “significantly different”.